iterative/dvc.org/content/docs/command-reference/dag.md

-In DVC, pipeline stages and commands, their data I/O, interdependencies, and results (intermediate or final) are specified in `dvc.yaml`, which can be written manually or built using the helper command `dvc run`.
-This allows DVC to restore one or more pipelines later (see `dvc repro`).
+In DVC, pipeline stages and commands, their data I/O, interdependencies, and results (intermediate or final) are specified in `dvc.yaml`, which can be written manually or built using the helper command `dvc stage add`.
+This allows DVC to restore one or more pipelines later (see `dvc exp run` and `dvc repro`).

 > DVC builds a dependency graph
 > ([DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph)) to do this.